bosth/bosth.github.io/content/pages/ads-b/index.md

   ST_ClosestPointOfApproach(a.geom, b.geom) IS NOT NULL;
 ```

-From this we will see for all flights that have any temporal overlap, there is a single time at which the two flights were closest to one another.
 An abbreviated output would look like the following:

 ```sql
              time              | flight_a | flight_b